 - (a) the common seal of the local government is affixed to it in accordance with subsections (2) or (3); or - (b) it is signed on behalf of the local government by a person or persons authorised under subsection (4) to do so."

 Subsection (3) provides that:

-- "The common seal of the local government is to be affixed to a document in the presence of - - (a) the mayor or president; and - (b) the chief executive officer or a senior employee authorised by the chief executive officer, each of whom is to sign the document to attest that the common seal was so affixed."
+"The common seal of the local government is to be affixed to a document in the presence of - each of whom is to sign the document to attest that the common seal was so affixed."